cabforum/code-signing/docs/CSBR.md

   c.
 Verify that a Certificate Approver has signed or otherwise approved the EV Code Signing Certificate Request.

 As a general rule, the CA is responsible for taking all verification steps reasonably necessary to satisfy each of the Verification Requirements set forth in the subsections below.
 The Acceptable Methods of Verification are set forth in the EV Guidelines.
 In all cases, however, the CA is responsible for taking any additional verification steps that may be reasonably necessary under the circumstances to satisfy the applicable Verification Requirement.

+Roles are specified in EV Guidelines Section 10.1.2.

 ##### 3.2.2.2.1  Verification of Applicant's Legal Existence and Identity